Variational Time Integration Approach for Smoothed Particle Hydrodynamics Simulation of Fluids: SPH Variational Time Integrator

-This equation gives the range for $\Delta t$ that allow to apply the fixed point framework to solve the implicit integrator given by expression (\ref{eq:ELdiscreto1}).
+once $M_{1}$and $M_{2}$ are related by expression (\ref{eq:inequality00}).
+The above equation gives the range for $\Delta t$ that allows to apply the fixed point framework to solve the implicit integrator given by expression (\ref{eq:ELdiscreto1}).
 The practical consequences of the bound given above is application dependent and its utility will be analysed in the experimental results.